keir-nellyer/UUIDCompatibility/README.md

 ##Requirements

 * **Java 7** or higher.
-* The server must be started using the following arguments
+* The server must be started using the following arguments:

     ```
     -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=8000